cloudposse/terraform-aws-components/README.md

 ## Example Makefile

-Here's a good example `Makefile` for a terrform project.
+Here's a good example of a `Makefile` for a terraform project:

 ```
 ## Initialize terraform remote state